-Information session: Is it forgetfulness, absent-mindedness, or dementia?
+Information Session: Is it just forgetfulness, or could it be dementia?

 The number of people with dementia is growing.
-The municipality of West Maas en Waal is actively working to become a dementia-friendly municipality.
+The Municipality of West Maas en Waal is actively working to become a dementia-friendly municipality.
 It is important that people with dementia and their loved ones can participate in society for as long as possible.
-That is why the municipality is organizing a meeting about dementia.
+Therefore, the municipality is organizing a meeting about dementia.

-It can be difficult to tell the difference between normal forgetfulness and dementia.
-More knowledge about dementia can help.
-That is why the municipality, in collaboration with Alzheimer Nederland (Nijmegen Regional Branch), Sociom, and local healthcare professionals, is organizing a meeting about dementia.
-The title of the meeting is: Is my forgetfulness just forgetfulness, or is it dementia?
+It can be difficult to tell the difference between ordinary forgetfulness and dementia.
+Learning more about dementia can help.
+That is why the municipality, in collaboration with Alzheimer Nederland (Nijmegen Region branch), Sociom, and local healthcare professionals, is organizing a meeting on dementia.
+The title of the meeting is: Is my forgetfulness just forgetfulness, or could it be dementia?

-The evening will be led by a moderator who works as a dementia care coordinator.
-During the meeting, he will also speak with a resident of West Maas en Waal who is in the early stages of dementia.
-In addition, a geriatric specialist will explain dementia.
-Visitors can ask questions during the evening, which will be answered later in the program.
+The evening will be led by a moderator who works as a care pathway counselor for dementia.
+During the meeting, he will also speak with a resident from West Maas en Waal with early-stage dementia.
+Additionally, a geriatrician will provide an explanation about dementia.
+Visitors can ask their questions during the evening, which will be answered later in the program.

 Alderman Rob Reuvers: "As a municipality, we believe it is important that everyone can participate, including people with dementia.
 That is why we are organizing this meeting.
-It will allow residents to learn more about what dementia is and how we can deal with it together.
+This way, residents can learn more about what dementia is and how we can deal with it together.
 It is a great opportunity to ask questions and share experiences.
-And to learn how we can create an environment where people with dementia feel supported and can continue to participate actively."
+And to learn how we can create an environment where people with dementia feel supported and can continue to actively participate.”

 Register for the meeting

-The meeting is intended for residents, volunteers, and informal caregivers of West Maas en Waal.
+The meeting is intended for residents, volunteers, and informal caregivers from West Maas en Waal.
 It will take place on Thursday, October 31, at MFA De Rosmolen, Beneden-Leeuwen.
-Doors open at 6:45 p.m., with coffee and tea available.
-The program starts at 7:15 p.m. and lasts until approximately 9:00 p.m., after which there will be time for informal conversation.
+Doors open at 6:45 PM, with coffee and tea.
+The program starts at 7:15 PM and lasts until approximately 9:00 PM, after which there will be time for an informal chat.

 Free admission and registration